 Language isn't a barrier when you want to do something good for the environment...

-- On World Environment Day newly arrived young people from all corners of the world will come together to stage the Home Planet multicultural Environment Expo.
+- On World Environment Day newly arrived young people from all corners of the world came together to stage the Home Planet multicultural Environment Expo.

 - Volunteer Richard Whatley shares his experiences working on our Recycle Now project in the North Melbourne housing estate